wildcards-world/subgraph/Readme.md

 ## TODO:

 - [ ] get rid of all occurrences of `splice` in code.
 It was a mistake to introduce it since it performs a mutation. (introduced during a hackathon, forgive me).
+- [ ] Make a distinction between `lastUpdated` and `timeLastCollectedPatron`.
+For example changing the price doesn't update `timeLastCollectedPatron` on the contract.
+This was causing some issues...